ipfs-tech/charter-ietf-multiformats/README.md

    within the multicodecs registry group, and
    * populating said registry with only those values in today's community registry that already meet the requirements for `final` registrations.
+3. Pending working group interest and consensus, potentially a use-cases documenting covering only multihash applications, that could be expanded in later phases to incorporate more layers.

 The outputs from this Working Group are currently being used by various groups,
 including: